martinSaad/kueep-knn/README.md

 #### HOW TO RUN?
 just hit the run command on Main class. you can change the values on "data.arff" if you want to classify different product.
--you will nade maven to run it.
+-you will need maven to run it.